Cyber Scam Targets Small Businesses through Their Accounting Software

 There is a clever phishing scam that is one of many fraudulent attempts to con small businesses through their accounting software.
 With more employees working from home nowadays, there has been an increase in phishing and other cyber threats.
 This particular rip-off targets QuickBooks users, but it could apply to any software.
 The Better Business Bureau’s website explains how the scam works:

-The business receives an email containing subject line ''QuickBooks Support: Change Request.''
+The business receives an email containing the subject line ''QuickBooks Support: Change Request.''
 The message is ''a confirmation'' that you changed your business name with Intuit, QuickBooks' manufacturer.
 You think it must be a mistake, because you never made such a request.
-You're grateful to see the email contains a link to cancel.
+You're grateful to see that the email contains a link to cancel.

 The link is just bait.
 Clicking it will install malware on your device, capturing your passwords and hunting for sensitive information.
 In other words, they get the keys to steal your company's identity.

-As global cybercrimes continue to increase, U.S. firms are relentlessly pressured to update their security systems to keep ahead of these criminals.
+As global cybercrimes continue to increase, US firms are relentlessly pressured to update their security systems to keep ahead of these criminals.
 It’s even worse for consumers of small businesses.
 In many cases, consumers just don't have the time or resources to protect themselves.